Updated April 23rd, 2017

 This is a common concern when buying a Vitamix machine.
 Do you really need the Vitamix dry container?
 The dry blades are shaped to push ingredients up, in order to minimize packing into the bottom corners.
-The dry container will fit any current Vitamix machine, including the “next generation” ones.
-(See this post for a comparison of the current models.)
+The dry container fits C- and G-Series Vitamix machines.
+That includes almost all of the current machines, but note that this container does not work with the personal size S-Series, and it does not work with the Ascent Series.
+(A dry container for the Ascent Series rumored to be in the works.)
+For more information about the different models, see my comparison page.

 I’ve heard salespeople selling Blendtec machines say that an advantage of the Blendtec is that it does not need a separate container to grind dry items, whereas with the Vitamix you “need to buy a second container.”
 It turns out that this is not true, and it’s just a sales tactic.
 The standard Vitamix container will do a perfectly good job of grinding grain, as I will show in the video below.